Welcome to the community!

-There are a few reasons why I felt inspired to create this community.
-The first is that in real life, I have always found MMA to be respectful, honourable with humility, inclusion, safety, tolerance and accessibility being core principles for any mixed martial gym or practitioner.
+There are a few reasons why we felt inspired to create this community.
+The first is that in real life, we have always found MMA to be respectful, honourable with humility, inclusion, safety, tolerance and accessibility being core principles for any mixed martial gym or practitioner.
 Online though not, so much :(

 We want to change that by providing an online MMA community that empowers MMA athletes, fans, enthusiasts, coaches, nutritionists and sports psychologists to share knowledge, ideas and to help each other grow.